 - Clean, fresh, potable water should be available at all times.

 - Shade – Cattle will seek shade when it is available regardless of whether they are breeds adapted to hotter climates (Bos indicus) or southern breeds (Bos taurus) and feedlots should provide shade to meet this need in a manner that doesn’t compromise the ability to dry out the pens following wet weather.

 - Thermal comfort – A key aspect of managing the welfare of cattle in feedlots is monitoring and understanding the likelihood of an ‘excessive heat load’ event where cattle are unable to dissipate heat and their body temperature can rise to dangerous levels.
 This can happen during periods of several days of high temperature and humidity and minimal air movement.
-Heavy cattle (i.e. those who have been in the feedlot for longer) with dark coats are particularly susceptible to heat stress.
-Provision of shade, water and a summer nutrition program in addition to recognising heat stress (e.g. panting) in cattle are key to preventing suffering, distress and even death during such events.
+Cattle with dark coats are particularly susceptible to heat stress.
+Heavy cattle (i.e., those who have been in the feedlot for longer) are more susceptible to heat stress due to increased fat deposits and the heat that is produced when the animal metabolises feed (internal heat production increases with increased production).
+The type of feeds provided can also be influential, in that high fibre diets of low digestibility require greater activity and hence increased heat production from metabolism.
+Provision of shade, water and a summer nutrition program in addition to recognising signs of heat stress (e.g., panting) in cattle are key to preventing suffering, distress and even death during such events.

 - Space – The space provided to animals in feedlots should not impede normal movement, normal behaviours or postures, or negatively affect the comfort of the animals.
 Stocking density must be managed to avoid respiratory disorders.
 Generally, the more space per animal, the better their welfare.